Skip to main content

 WAF Attacks Analysis

-You can read and analyze identified attacks in the ArvanCloud WAF Attacks Analytics, where you can see the details of the attacks and change your rules according to the expected behavior of your website.
+You can read and analyze identified attacks in the Arvancloud WAF Attacks Analytics, where you can see the details of the attacks and change your rules according to the expected behavior of your website.

 There is a log for every attack, and you can see this information in the given order: